That Chinese American Christians are Mostly Conservative Evangelicals

 Before the 1949 Communist victory in China, Chinese nationalism was strong even amongst the Chinese outside of China.
 The Chinese abroad still largely viewed the Chinese state as the center of Chinese identity.
 Sharing the fervor of the Chinese Republican Revolution in 1911, even the Chinese Christians in America placed their hopes in a new and modern China.

-Liberal Protestant theology was the best contextual fit for these hopes.
-Liberal theology approached Scripture with modern scientific assumptions, embraced skepticism concerning the supernatural elements of Christianity, focused on Jesus’ moral and social teachings, and fostered a more ecumenical spirit.
+And liberal Protestant theology was the best contextual fit for these modernistic hopes.
+For liberal theology approached Scripture with modern scientific assumptions, embraced skepticism concerning the supernatural elements of Christianity, focused on Jesus’ moral and social teachings, and fostered a more ecumenical spirit.

 However, when the Communists won the Chinese Civil War in 1949, the hopes of many Chinese nationalists were shattered.
 In fact, the center of Chinese identity and culture shifted from the central state of China, to the periphery.
 Instead of looking back to China as their home, many of the Chinese abroad felt like homeless pilgrims.

 In America, the mainline churches, in which most of the Chinese American churches started, were beginning to lose interest in this home mission field.
-The conversion rates were minimal amongst the Chinese in America.
-The idea of sending converted Chinese Americans back to China for missions was closed because of Communist China.
+The conversion rates were minimal amongst the Chinese in America, and the idea of sending converted Chinese Americans back to China for missions was squashed because of Communist China.
 Also, along with the rest of the nation, the mainline churches embraced an assimilationist racial ideology.
 The assumption was that less attention and resources needed to be allocated to ethnic mission churches, since these people groups would eventually assimilate anyway.

-Simultaneously, the mainline churches were in the twilight of their cultural dominance and shifting further left on the theological spectrum.
+Simultaneously, the mainline churches, who were shifting further left on the theological spectrum were in the twilight of their cultural dominance.
 On the other hand, neo-evangelicalism was birthed in the 1940s, and would soon become the predominant expression of American Protestantism.

 Hence, not only were Chinese Americans leaving the mainline denominations that were losing interest in ethnic home missions and becoming more liberal, but evangelicalism was becoming a popular and inviting alternative in America.